Actindo-AG/Documentation/Core1Platform/UsingDocumentation/01_Navigation.md

 ## Explore related content

 The content of some topics can relate to a certain topic in the same chapter, to a topic within another chapter, or even to a topic in another module.
-On the documentation website, links to such topics are displayed in the *Related content* section of the left sidebar.
+On the *Actindo Documentation* home page, links to such topics are displayed in the *Related content* section of the left sidebar.
 By following these links, you can get further information on a specific subject.

 #### Prerequisites

-- You have opened the Actindo Documentation site.
+- You have opened the *Actindo Documentation* home page.
 For detailed information, see [Opening the site via the Actindo home page](#opening-the-site-via-the-actindo-home-page) or [Opening the site via the Actindo Core1 Platform](#opening-the-site-via-the-actindo-core1-platform).
 - You have opened a module/plugin documentation

 #### Procedure

-*Actindo Documentation site > Select a module/plugin documentation*
+*Actindo Documentation home page > Select a module/plugin documentation*

 ![Module documentation - Related content](../../Assets/Screenshots/Core1Platform/UsingDocumentation/ModulePageRelatedContent.png "[Module documentation - Related content]")